Alexander de Bodisco

-Alexander de Bodisco (sometimes Alexander Bodisco) (October 30, 1786 – January 23, 1853) was the Russian Minister to the United States from 1837 to 1853.
-In 1840, at the age of 53, he married the 16-year old Harriet Beall Williams, which was a popular subject of gossip in Washington, D.C. at the time.
+Alexander de Bodisco (sometimes Alexander Bodisco) (October 30, 1786 – January 23, 1854) was the Russian ambassador to the United States from 1837 to his death in 1854.
+In 1840, at the age of 53, he married the 16-year old Harriet Beall Williams, which was a popular subject of gossip in Washington, D.C., at the time.

 Early life

 Alexander de Bodisco was born on October 30, 1786, in Moscow, Russia.
 He was born as a Wallachian noble.

 Career

 His career started in the Bureau of the Minister of Foreign Affairs in Saint Petersburg, Russia.
 In 1814, de Bodisco went to Paris and then attended the Congress of Vienna with Count Jan Pieter van Suchtelen.
 Afterward, Count Suchtelen was appointed the Russian Envoy and de Bodisco became Secretary of Legation at Stockholm.
 After Count Suchtelen died, he became the charge d'affaires at Stockholm. de Bodisco served as Russian ambassador to the United States from 1837 until his death.
 He was succeeded by Eduard de Stoeckl.